Variational inference via Gaussian interacting particles in the Bures-Wasserstein geometry: Numerical experiments and implementational aspects

-We evaluate GF and CBO on synthetic Gaussian mixtures in dimension $d = 10$.
 Each target distribution is a randomly generated $K$-component Gaussian mixture model: mixture weights are sampled from a Dirichlet distribution, component means are sampled uniformly on the sphere of radius $R_{\textup{mean}}\sqrt{d}$ (so that components are well separated in high dimension, with $R_{\textup{mean}}$ controlling the spread), and component covariances are random SPD matrices with eigenvalues in $[\lambda_{\min},\lambda_{\max}]$.

 We set $d=10$, $K=5$, $R_{\textup{mean}}=3.0$, $\lambda_{\min}=0.4$, and $\lambda_{\max}=2.0$.
 Both methods are initialized from a Gaussian centered at a random point near the origin with covariance equal to the identity, and we run them for a horizon $T=75$ with step size $\Delta t = 0.1$.
 For CBO we employ $N=100$ particles with parameters $\alpha=10^4$, $\sigma=2.5$, $\lambda=1.0$, and we do not update the base.